Community Service Hour

 will digital twin all their consumer products

-Photo of fulldecent Photo of lazereri Photo of 0x7jay +3
+Photo of 0x7jay Photo of fulldecent Photo of lazereri +3

 In this episode, speakers discuss the FTC ending non-compete clauses, enhancing employees' ability to switch jobs without restrictions.
 The conversation also covers how QR codes and blockchain technology will revolutionize product tracking, leading to improvements in authenticity verification, recall efficiency, and carbon tracing for consumer goods.
 The implications for commerce, small businesses, and the tech industry are explored with optimism for future developments.